-The Council, as part of SEWTA (South East Wales Transport Alliance) in partnership with Sustrans is seeking to deliver the Valleys Cycle Network.
+The Council, as part of SEWTA (South East Wales Transport Alliance) in partnership with Sustrans is seeking to deliver the

+Valleys Cycle Network.
 Coupled with existing routes, this additional 277 mile network of walking and cycle routes will create 855km of routes regenerating former tramways, railways and canal towpaths to link together the main towns with key employment sites, bus and railways stations and visitor attractions.
-Part of the funding would be for the creation of the Ebbw Fach trail.
+Part of this funding would be to create the Ebbw Fach Trail.